almondheil/almondheil.github.io/source/project.md

 title: recent projects
 ---

-these are projects that I'm proud of and want to have displayed.
+These are projects that I'm proud of and want to have displayed.

-the dates are the most recent "actual development" (whatever that means to me).
+Dates are the most recent "actual development" (whatever that means to me).